CX9898/cmake-cuda-sample/README.md

 ***

 This is an example of building a CUDA C++ project with CMake, you need to install the following tools in advance :

 - CUDA Toolkit
 - CMake
 - C/C++ compiler

-The include folder contains the headers, the src folder contains the source files, and the Common folder contains some common CUDA-friendly headers from NVIDIA's official cuda-samples.
+The include folder contains the headers, the src folder contains the source files.

 ```
 .
-├─Common
 ├─include
 │  ├─
 ├─src
 │  ├─
 └─CMakeLists.txt
 ```

+To build another project, just copy all the source files to the src folder, copy all the headers to the include folder, and enable the appropriate options in CMakeLists.txt depending on the cuda library being called.

+You can view the specific article : [ZhiHu/CX98](https://zhuanlan.zhihu.com/p/701581020) or [CX](https://cx9898.github.io/post/yong-%20CMake%20-gou-jian-kua-ping-tai-%20CUDA%20C-C%2B%2B%20-xiang-mu.html)

 ***